 - Fill the mattress with air to about 90% capacity.
 By allowing that 10% of unfilled space, you provide a little cushioning for comfort.
-For those of us who like firm mattresses, bypass this step and fill to capacity.
+For those who like firm mattresses, bypass this step and fill.

 - Don’t overfill your mattress.
 Once a nickel can bounce off of it, it’s time to stop.

-- Quickly remove the air pump connector to the mattress air valve and securely tightly the valve cap on.
+- Quickly remove the air pump connector to the mattress air valve and securely close the valve cap.

 Time For Bed Linens And A Few Snoozes!